eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 dune --send-action hello test '[bob]' testaccount
 ```

-You should see a transaction executed successfully on the first time, and if you try to repeat this command it will
+You should see a transaction executed successfully.
+If you try to repeat this command, the command
-fail because that row already exists in the contract's database.
+fails because the row already exists in the contract's database.
 ### Get data from your contract

-You just added a row to the contract's database, let's fetch that data from the chain:
+You added a row to the contract's database.

+Use the following command to fetch that data from the chain:

 ```shell
 # format: dune --get-table <CONTRACT> <SCOPE> <TABLE>